open-contracting/standard/docs/guidance/map/unsuccessful_processes.md

 In most jurisdictions, if a procedure is cancelled or unsuccessful, and a **new procedure** is started to procure the same items, the two procedures are considered two **different** contracting processes.
 This is in keeping with the OCDS definition of a contracting process.

-But in other jurisdictions, such as Paraguay, the planning stage is considered as the initiation of the process.
+But in other jurisdictions, such as Paraguay, the planning is considered as the initiation of the process.
 In these jurisdictions when a tender fails and a new tender is started, the two tenders are considered part of the same contracting process.
 This differs from the OCDS definition of a contracting process.

-In OCDS, it is relevant and desirable to include the planning information that relates to the process, but the contracting process is not interpreted as ‘starting’ with the planning stage.
-In OCDS, the planning stage is something that comes **before** the initiation of a contracting process.
-The initiation of the procedure is not the planning stage, because at least one of the following is true of a planning stage: it is not a concrete attempt to award one or more contracts like a request for tender, etc.; it is not a concrete opportunity for potential suppliers to participate in; it does not describe the competitive conditions.
+In OCDS, it is relevant and desirable to include the planning information that relates to the process, but the contracting process is not interpreted as ‘starting’ with the planning.
+In OCDS, the planning process is something that comes **before** the initiation of a contracting process.
+The initiation of the procedure is not the planning process, because at least one of the following is true of a planning process: it is not a concrete attempt to award one or more contracts like a request for tender, etc.; it is not a concrete opportunity for potential suppliers to participate in; it does not describe the competitive conditions.

 However a jurisdiction treats unsuccessful tenders and subsequent tenders, in OCDS they are considered separate but related contracting processes.